HaLamUs/nextjs-13/README.md

 ```
 - Delete `index.tsx` to able to use new style home page

-This will auto create a file called 'layout.tsx' this file is a handy way to share different UI component in sort of hierachical fashion way.
+This will auto create a file called `layout.tsx` this file is a handy way to share different UI component in sort of hierachical fashion way.

 The pros: preverse the state and prevent unnecessarily re-rendering

 ### app/layout.tsx